Filtered screens and augmented Teichm\"uller space: Decorated augmented Teichm uller space

 \begin{construction} Given a filtered screen $\vec{\cE}=(L^0,\ldots ,L^n)$, consider its corresponding tower

 of quasi recurrent sets.
 There is a corresponding tower of inclusions

-where each component of $G(L^{\geq k})$, for each $k=0,1\ldots ,n$, is either a horocycle, a simple cycle or a fatgraph.
-The three possibilities for a component of $G(L^{\geq k+1})$ in $G(L^{\geq k})$ are illustrated in bold stroke in Figure \ref{fig:PartialPairingsB}, together with a modification of $G(L^{\geq k})$ to be performed in each case in order to produce a partial pairing indicated by double arrows on the resulting punctured fatgraph.
+where each connected component of $G(L^{\geq k})$, for each $k=0,1\ldots ,n$, is either a simple cycle or it is not; if it is not, for the purposes of the construction we will call it a fatgraph, and we will further subdivide simple cycles into those that are puncture parallel (which we call horocycles) and those that are not (which we will just refer to as simple cycles).
+These three possibilities for a component of $G(L^{\geq k+1})$ in $G(L^{\geq k})$ are then illustrated in bold stroke in Figure \ref{fig:PartialPairingsB}, together with a modification of $G(L^{\geq k})$ to be performed in each case in order to produce a partial pairing indicated by double arrows on the resulting punctured fatgraph.
 These modifications are performed in order of decreasing level beginning with $G(L^{\geq n}) \subset G(L^{\geq n-1})$ so as to produce an isotopy class of punctured fatgraph $\bar G(\vec{\cE})$ with partial pairing associated to $\vec{\cE}$.

-Furthermore, given a point $p\in\cC(\vec{\cE})$, there are associated projectivized simplicial coordinates induced on the edges of each component punctured fatgraph of $\bar G(\vec{\cE})$ as follows: First, separately deprojectivize each factor simplex in $\cC(\vec{\cE})$ in order to have coordinates defined on each edge. \begin{itemize} \item For edges arising from operations (a) or (b) in Figure \ref{fig:PartialPairingsB}, take the same coordinate in $\bar G(\vec{\cE})$. \item For edges arising from operation (c) in Figure \ref{fig:PartialPairingsB}, take as coordinate the sum of the coordinates of the constituent edges that have combined to form the new edge. \end{itemize} Finally, projectivize these coordinates on each punctured fatgraph component of $\bar G(\vec{\cE})$ to obtain projective simplicial coordinates on each component of $\bar G(\vec{\cE})$. \end{construction}
+Furthermore, given a point $p\in\cC(\vec{\cE})$, there are associated projectivized simplicial coordinates induced on the edges of each component punctured fatgraph of $\bar G(\vec{\cE})$ as follows: First, separately deprojectivize each factor simplex in $\cC(\vec{\cE})$ in order to have coordinates defined on each edge. \begin{itemize} \item For edges arising from operations (a), (b) or (d) in Figure \ref{fig:PartialPairingsB}, take the same coordinate in $\bar G(\vec{\cE})$. \item For edges arising from operation (c) in Figure \ref{fig:PartialPairingsB}, take as coordinate the sum of the coordinates of the constituent edges that have combined to form the new edge. \end{itemize} Finally, projectivize these coordinates on each punctured fatgraph component of $\bar G(\vec{\cE})$ to obtain projective simplicial coordinates on each component of $\bar G(\vec{\cE})$. \end{construction}

 The procedure for operation (c) is justified by the following calculation: Figure \ref{fig:SimpCoordsB} illustrates the included h-lengths near a consecutive sequence of edges with bounded simplicial coordinates adjacent to a linear chain of edges in bold strokes with vanishing simplicial coordinates.
 Using the expression for simplicial coordinates as a linear combination of included h-lengths, one finds that the sum of simplicial coordinates along the linear chain is given by